yangwang000/PerformanceTest/misc_skills/testing/README.md

 |XPath|XML path expression|//<UiAutomator2 Class Name>[@<attribute name>="attribute value"]/<axes>::<expression>|driver.findElementByXPath();|
 |Image|matches with base64 encode image file|<base64_encode_string>|driver.findElementByImage("<base64_encode_string>");|
 |UiAutomator2(UiSelector)|UI Automator API, use UiSelector class|"new UiSelector().text(\"Animation\")"|((FindsByAndroidUIAutomator)driver).findElementByAndroidUIAutomator("new UiSelector().text(\"Animation\")");|

+## TestNG Soft Assert
+1. We should instantiate a SoftAssert object within a @Test method.
+Scope of SoftAssert should only be within the Test method as seen the above example.
+2. We should never use the same Soft Assertions with multiple test cases.
+In the below example, we are using the same object of SoftAssert class with multiple test cases and see the result which includes multiple test cases.